-Putin to visit China next week, days after Trump trip: report
+Putin to visit China next week, days after Trump trip: Report

 The Post reported that the day-long visit will take place on May 20, citing sources, who also said the trip is part of Moscow's routine engagement with Beijing, with little expectation of an elaborate parade or welcome ceremony.

 Trump concluded his three-day visit to China on Friday.
-During the first visit by a US president to China in nine years, he met Chinese President Xi Jinping to discuss trade, Taiwan, the Middle East conflict and other issues.
+During the first visit by a US president to China in nine years, he met with Chinese President Xi Jinping to discuss trade, Taiwan, the Middle East conflict, and other issues.

 Putin's visit will mark the first time China has hosted the leaders of the two powers in the same month outside a multilateral setting.